 Events - Save the Dates:

-A kick-off event was organised Tuesday May 2, 2023 to launch the program.
+A kick-off event will be organised on Tuesday, May 6, 2025 from 12.15 to 13.45 to launch the program.

 How to find a suitable mentor?